arisharma43/TodoApp/README.md

 # React App + Firebase

-An app with CRUD functionality for making Todo lists!
+My first app with CRUD functionality for making Todo lists using react and firebase!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).